omgwtfwow/all-in-one-analytics/README.txt

 Contributors: juanin8
 Donate link: https://www.juangonzalez.com.au
-Tags: analytics, tracking, google analytics, google adwords, google tag manager, facebook pixel, zapier Requires at least: 3.0.1
+Tags: analytics, tracking, google analytics, google adwords, google tag manager, facebook pixel, zapier Requires at least: 4
-Tested up to: 3.4
+Tested up to: 5.2.2
-Stable tag: 5.3
+Stable tag: trunk
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 All your analytics stuff sorted.
-User-level tracking for WordPress.
-Send events to Google Analytics, Facebook Pixel, Zapier, Google Ads, Google Tag Manager... and more soon.
+Send events from your WordPress plugins to Google Analytics, Facebook Pixel, Zapier, Google Ads, Google Tag Manager... and more soon.

 == Description ==

 Version 1!

-Trying to bring user-level analytics to WordPress.
+Trying to improve user-level analytics and tracking for WordPress site owners.

 All of the tracking is based on user IDs for both anonymous and registered users.